adam-james-v/radish/README.md

 # Radish
 A kinda-cool org-mode -> interactive blog post tool written with and for Clojure(script).

-Here's an example post created with this tool: [Radish Basic Example](adam-james-v.github.io/posts/radish-basic-example/index.html)
+Here's an example post created with this tool:

+<a href="https://adam-james-v.github.io/posts/radish-basic-example/index.html">Radish Basic Example</a>

 ## Why Radish?
 A friend sent me a meme about radishes while I was thinking of a name for this project.
 I chuckled, then figured it's a good enough name for a small project like this.